uosyph/dotfiles/SETUP.md

 This is a step-by-step follow-up guide to set up the same configuration I have on my Arch system.
 It serves as a reference in case you need to fix a problem or set up your machine.
+Please note that this setup is specific to my machine as it includes my personalized settings, username, and other individual configurations.
+Therefore, when following this guide, please exercise caution and make the necessary adjustments to match your own system.

 THIS FILE IS STILL UNDER CONSTRUCTION.